reorx/torext/README.rst

 I wrote in old project, or type many repetitive code.
 Tornado is elegant, so I think developing with tornado should also be elegant.

-That's what torext is created for, it contains features that most web framework commonly have, some are redefines some are additional:
+That's what torext is created for, it contains features that most web framework commonly have:

 * database integration and models

 * url routing

-* validator for everything and request
+* validator for request arguments and everything

 * error handling dispatch